WELCOME TO THE DEPARTMENT OF GEOLOGY WEBSITE.

 Since its inception in 1956 when the University of Nairobi was still the Royal Technical College of East Africa, the Department of Geology has trained the bulk of professional geologists within Kenya (over 90%) and a significant number within the Eastern African Region and beyond.

 The Department of Geology has one of its Strategic Objective of tailoring its academic programs to retain a strong responsiveness to basic training in Geological Sciences and Geotechnology.
-The Department trains in B.Sc., B.Ed.
-Science (Geology option), B.Sc. & B.Ed.
-(Science) by Open and Distance Learning, B.Sc. in Environmental Geosciences, M.Sc., PhD and Post Graduate Diploma in Environmental & Disaster Management Courses .
-The core areas of specialisation include Mineralogy and Petrology, Economic Geology and Mineral Resources, Environmental Geology and Management, Engineering Geology, Hydrogeology and Groundwater Resources Management, Petroleum Geology, Marine Geology and Resources, Applied Geochemistry, Applied Geophysics, Seismology, Palynology and Micropalaentology, and Mineral Exploration.
+The Department trains in B.Sc.
+Geology, B.Sc..
+Petroleum Geosciences, M.Sc., PhD.
+The core areas of specialization include Mineralogy and Petrology, Economic Geology and Mineral Resources, Environmental Geology and Management, Engineering Geology, Hydrogeology and Groundwater Resources Management, Petroleum Geology, Marine Geology and Resources, Applied Geochemistry, Applied Geophysics, Seismology, Palynology and Micropaleontology, and Mineral Exploration.

 Foremost the Department has continued to offer unique services in the areas of national interest in earthquake monitoring, landslide studies, monitoring volcanic activities as well as in mineral resource studies and research.
-Currently the Department is in the process of establishing a state-of the art GIS & Remote Sensing Laboratory that will enhance further research in the aforementioned disciplines.
+The Department has an established Remote Sensing Laboratory that has enhanced further research in the aforementioned disciplines.

 The Department has continued to grow in student and staff numbers, in physical facilities, as well as in broadening and advancing academic programmes.
 It has continued to offer valuable service courses to many other key departments at the University of Nairobi in the following Colleges; Architecture and Engineering, Agriculture and Veterinary Sciences, Humanities and Social Sciences and Education and External Studies.
 Hence, the Department of Geology heartedly embraces the new University vision and mission.
 About 1200 students at the University of Nairobi do some aspects of geological studies.